Balagokul01/Balagokul01/README.md

 - 👋 Hi, I’m @Balagokul01
-- 👀 I’m interested in understanding technology's
+- 👀 I’m interested in understanding technology
 - 🌱 I’m currently learning data science, cybersecurity and current technologies
 - 💞️ I’m looking to collaborate on any coding community
 - 📫 How to reach me : message me on LinkedIn https://www.linkedin.com/in/balagokul-nadar-906597203